justyn-clark/justyn-clark/README.md

 ## Activity

 Most work happens in active product repositories and private systems.
-Public code reflects execution models, templates, and tooling that survive real-world use.
+Public code reflects ideas that survived contact with reality.